Aczel-Mendler Bisimulations in a Regular Category: Examples

 \section{Examples}

 In this section, let us develop some examples in different regular categories.

-\subsection{Vietoris bisimulations}
+\subsection{Vietoris Bisimulations}

-In~\cite{bezhanishvili10}, the authors are studying bisimulations for the Vietoris functor -- the functor mapping a topological space to it set of closed subspaces equipped with a suitable topology -- in the category $\Stone$ of Stone spaces and continuous functions.
-More concretely, they show that so-called descriptive models coincide with coalgebras of the form $X\rightarrow\viet{X}\times A$ where $\mathcal{V}$ is the Vietoris functor and $A$ is some fixed Stone space (usually, it is a set of sets of propositions equipped with the discrete topology).
-They are interested in describing relation liftings (much as the one defining HJ-bisimulations) that coincide with behavioural equivalences.
-They actually proved that in this case AM-bisimilarity does not coincide with behavioural equivalence, and that the main reason is because the Vietoris functor does not preserves weak-pullbacks.
-In \cite{staton11}, Staton proved that the Vietoris functor is a so-called $\mathcal{S}$-powerset functor, and that in particular it covers pullbacks.
-Together with the (well-known) fact that the category of Stone spaces is regular and has pushouts, Theorem~\ref{theo:reg-equivalences} holds in this case, and all three notions -- regular AM-bisimulations, HJ-bisimulations, and behavioural equivalences -- coincide.
+In~\cite{bezhanishvili10}, the authors study bisimulations for the Vietoris functor, which maps a topological space to its set of closed subspaces equipped with a suitable topology, in the category $\Stone$ of Stone spaces and continuous functions.
+More specifically, they show that so-called descriptive models coincide with coalgebras of the form $X\rightarrow\viet{X}\times A$ where $\mathcal{V}$ is the Vietoris functor and $A$ is some fixed Stone space (such as a finite set of sets of propositions equipped with the discrete topology).
+They are interested in describing relation liftings (similar to those defining HJ-bisimulations) that coincide with behavioural equivalences.
+They actually proved that in this case AM-bisimilarity does not coincide with behavioural equivalence.
+The main reason for discrepancy is that the Vietoris functor does not preserves weak pullbacks.
+In \cite{staton11}, Staton proved that the Vietoris functor is a so-called $\mathcal{S}$-powerset functor, and that it, in particular, covers pullbacks.
+Combining this with the (well-known) fact that the category of Stone spaces is regular and has pushouts, Theorem~\ref{theo:reg-equivalences} holds in this case, and all three notions-regular AM-bisimulations, HJ-bisimulations, and behavioural equivalences-coincide.